kreatolinux/src/src/man/kpkg_run.8.md

 ## FUNCTIONS
 * build: The main function.
+* install: The install function.

+Please DO NOT install within the build function.

 ## OPTIONAL FUNCTIONS AND VARIABLES
 * EPOCH: Only use this when the versioning logic fail for the package.